DRU Advisory Committee

 Chief Ethics and Compliance Officer, UC San Francisco

 Brian Smith, JD, MBA, serves as the Chief Ethics and Compliance Officer (CECO) as well as the Senior Associate Vice Chancellor - Research (SAVCR) at the University of California, San Francisco (UCSF).
 In the CECO role, Brian oversees a wide range of compliance-related matters for the campus and health system, including clinical compliance, research integrity, financial conflicts of interest, and whistleblower and retaliation complaints.
 Brian concurrently serves UCSF as the SAVCR, responsible for day-to-day operations and management of key components of the UCSF enterprise: human and animal research oversight; laboratory animal resource center; research cores; research development; international research support; and environment, health and safety.
-Brian is UCSF’s Cyber-Risk Responsible Executive and designated as one of the UCSF Emergency Operations Center directors.
-On the national level, Brian is the 2021-2022 Steering Committee Chair of the Group on Institutional Planning, Association of American Medical Colleges (AAMC), as well as a member of the Council on Governmental Relations (COGR) Research Ethics & Compliance Committee.
+Brian is designated as one of the UCSF Emergency Operations Center directors.
+On the national level, Brian is a member of the Council on Governmental Relations (COGR) Research Ethics & Compliance Committee.
 Brian brings experience from his positions at other leading universities.
-Before joining UCSF in 2014, Smith worked at both the University of Oregon and UC San Diego, where his responsibilities included research, education, and business administration offices.
+Before joining UCSF in 2014, Brian worked at both the University of Oregon and UC San Diego, where his responsibilities included research, education, and business administration offices.

 Aminsa Assefa